j19sch/j19sch.github.io/blog/2012/the-seven-basic-principles-of-the-context-driven-school-part-not-three/index.md

 ---

-*This post was originally published [here](https://testingcurve.wordpress.com/2012/03/30/the-seven-basic-principles-of-the-context-driven-school-part-not-three/).*
+*This post was originally published on my old blog.*